francoisstamant/brain-tumor-classifier-app/README.md

 DATA USED TO BUILD CNN HERE: https://www.kaggle.com/sartajbhuvaji/brain-tumor-classification-mri

-APP AVAILABLE HERE:  https://brain-mri-app.herokuapp.com (can be slow to open, as it is likely in sleep mode)
+APP AVAILABLE HERE:  https://brain-mri-app.herokuapp.com (can be slow to open, as it is likely in sleep mode!)

 For full article presenting and describing the app, go here: https://towardsdatascience.com/building-a-brain-tumor-classification-app-e9a0eb9f068